Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 \subsection{Question \#3: Does mBERT retain language specific information?}

-Since mBERT does so well at learning a cross-lingual representation, it may do so by abstracting away from language specific information, thus losing the ability to distinguish between languages.
-To test this theory we consider the task of language identification: does mBERT retain language specific information?
-We use WiLI-2018 \cite{thoma2018wili}, a dataset that includes over 200 languages from Wikipedia.
+mBERT may learn a cross-lingual representation by abstracting away from language-specific information, thus losing the ability to distinguish between languages.
+We test this by considering language identification: does mBERT retain language-specific information?
+We use WiLI-2018 \cite{thoma2018wili}, which includes over 200 languages from Wikipedia.
 We keep only those languages included in mBERT, leaving 99 languages \footnote{Hungarian, Western-Punjabi, Norwegian-Bokmal, and Piedmontese are not covered by WiLI.}.
 We take various layers of bag-of-words mBERT representation of the first two sentences of the test paragraph and add a linear classifier with softmax.
-We trained \textit{only} the classifier while keeping mBERT fixed.
-See \cref{appendix:exp3} for further details.
+We fix mBERT and train \textit{only} the classifier the same as the feature-based approach in \cref{sec:exp2}.

-We found across all tested layers around 96\% accuracy (\cref{fig:langid}).
-We see no clear difference between layers, suggesting each layer contains language-specific information; surprising given the zero-shot cross-lingual abilities.
-As mBERT generalizes its representations and creates cross-lingual representations, it maintains language specific details.
-This may be encouraged during pretraining since mBERT needs to retain enough language-specific information to perform the cloze task and select language-related subwords.
+All tested layers achieved around 96\% accuracy (\cref{fig:langid}), with no clear difference between layers.
+This suggests each layer contains language-specific information; surprising given the zero-shot cross-lingual abilities.
+As mBERT generalizes its representations and creates cross-lingual representations, it maintains language-specific details.
+This may be encouraged during pretraining since mBERT needs to retain enough language-specific information to perform the cloze task.